 During the procedure, your pet will be monitored by the RVT to ensure vitals are within normal limits and that your pet is in an acceptable plain of anesthesia.

 Once the procedure is completed, your pet will be removed from the gas anesthetic and taken to the recovery area where an RVT will monitor them.
 The breathing tube is removed once the animal is alert and awake.
 Your pet’s post-op vitals are taken at this time as well.
 Once they are awake enough to hold their own, they will be able to rest comfortably in their kennel.
-The veterinarian will give you a call when they are recovered and let you know what time they are able to go home!
+The veterinarian will give you a call when they are recovered and let you know what time they can go home!

 Pick-Up/Home Care Instructions